Creating a Project in QGIS

 TIP

-Value is how the data will be stored in the underlying dataset and Description is how it will appear to the user.
+Value is how the data will be stored in the underlying dataset and Description is how it will be displayed in the form to the user.

 TIP